 Products that contain vinyl or PVC – like mattress protectors and curtains – can release toxins into the air (often called off-gassing) that have negative health effects.
 This is especially concerning for babies or small children whose bodies are still developing.

-It is best to avoid using products made of PVC or Vinyl – especially if you have little ones.
-Linenspa’s mattress protector is vinyl-free.
-Instead, they make the protector waterproof by using polyurethane , which is considered relatively safe.
+It is best to avoid using products made of PVC or Vinyl – especially for those with children.
+Linenspa’s mattress protector is vinyl-free and is instead made waterproof by using polyurethane , which is considered relatively safe.

 The care for this mattress protector is important for a couple reasons.
 One, this protector comes with a 10-year limited warranty.
-You will void the warranty for “misuse or improper maintenance.”
+The warranty will be voided for “misuse or improper maintenance.”

-Second, many mattress warranties will be void if you stain your mattress.
-One way to keep your mattress warranty intact is to use a mattress protector to stop stains or damage.
+Second, many mattress warranties will be void if the mattress is stained.
+One way to keep the mattress warranty intact is to use a mattress protector to stop stains or damage.

 With that in mind, I’m just going to share the care instructions exactly as they’re written.
 I got these from the Product Description section of the protector’s Amazon retail page: